ricklon/beginerbuggy/README.md

 4. **Direct Contact:** Reach out to maintainers for complex issues

 ### Reporting Issues
-## 🎯 Ready to Build?
+## 🛒 Buying Guide

 Easily review and purchase the recommended components for your Beginner Combat Buggy build.
+This robot is designed to be 3D printed in plastic, making it lightweight and antweight compliant.
 Links and suggestions are provided for each category.

 ### Hardware
-- **Chassis Frame:** Lightweight aluminum or titanium (McMaster-Carr, local suppliers)
+- **Chassis Frame:** 3D printed plastic (recommended: PETG, ABS, or PLA+), or lightweight aluminum/titanium (optional for custom builds)
 - **Wheels:** Foam or cast wheels (Just Cuz Robotics, Repeat Robotics)
 - **Fasteners:** High-strength bolts, grub screws (McMaster-Carr)
 - **Mounts & Holders:** 3D printed or machined parts (see CAD files)